simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Dec 17-Dec 19 2024
+Radio Blackout Forecast for Dec 18-Dec 20 2024

-              Dec 17        Dec 18        Dec 19
+              Dec 18        Dec 19        Dec 20
-R1-R2           40%           30%           30%
+R1-R2           30%           40%           40%
 R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) events over 17-19 Dec.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackout events over 18-20 Dec.

 ```